Fahrenheit 451: "The Sieve and the Sand"

-Montag and Mildred discuss the stolen books, and Mildred refuses to go along with it, questioning why she or anyone else should care about books.
-Montag goes on a rant about Mildred's suicide attempt, Clarisse's disappearance and death, the old woman who burned herself, and the imminent threat of war that goes ignored by the masses.
+Mildred refuses to go along with Montag's plan, questioning why she or anyone else should care about books.
+Montag goes on a rant about Mildred's suicide attempt, Clarisse's disappearance and death, the woman who burned herself, and the imminent war that goes ignored by the masses.
 He suggests that perhaps the books of the past have messages that can save society from its own destruction.
-The conversation is interrupted by a call from Mildred's friend, Mrs. Bowles, and they set up a date to watch the "parlor walls" that night at Mildred's house.
+Mildred remains unconvinced.

-Montag concedes that Mildred is a lost cause and he will need help to understand the books.
+Conceding that Mildred is a lost cause, Montag needs help to understand the books.
 He remembers an old man named Faber, an English professor before books were banned, whom he once met in a park.
-Montag makes a subway trip to Faber's home along with a rare copy of the Bible, the book he stole at the woman's house.
-Once there, Montag forces the scared and reluctant Faber into helping him by methodically ripping pages from the Bible.
+Montag visits Faber's home carrying a copy of the Bible, the book he stole at the woman's house.
+Once there, after multiple attempts to ask, Montag forces the scared and reluctant Faber into helping him by methodically ripping pages from the Bible.
 Faber concedes and gives Montag a homemade earpiece communicator so that he can offer constant guidance.

-At home, Mildred's friends, Mrs. Bowles and Mrs. Phelps arrive to watch the "parlor walls."
-Not interested in this insipid entertainment, Montag turns off the walls and tries to engage the women in meaningful conversation, only for them to reveal just how indifferent, ignorant, and callous they truly are.
-Enraged by their idiocy, Montag leaves momentarily and returns with a book of poetry.
+At home, Mildred's friends, Mrs. Bowles and Mrs. Phelps, arrive to watch the "parlor walls".
+Not interested in this entertainment, Montag turns off the walls and tries to engage the women in meaningful conversation, only for them to reveal just how indifferent, ignorant, and callous they truly are.
+Enraged, Montag shows them a book of poetry.
 This confuses the women and alarms Faber, who is listening remotely.
 Mildred tries to dismiss Montag's actions as a tradition firemen act out once a year: they find an old book and read it as a way to make fun of how silly the past is.
-Montag proceeds to recite the poem Dover Beach, causing Mrs. Phelps to cry.
-At the behest of Faber in the earpiece, Montag burns the book.
-Mildred's friends leave in disgust, while Mildred locks herself in the bathroom and attempts to kill herself again by overdosing on sleeping pills.
+Montag proceeds to recite a poem, causing Mrs. Phelps to cry.
+The two women leave.

-Montag hides his books in the backyard before returning to the firehouse late at night, where he finds Beatty playing cards with the other firemen.
-Montag hands Beatty a book to cover for the one he believes Beatty knows he stole the night before, which is unceremoniously tossed into the trash.
-Beatty tells Montag that he had a dream in which they fought endlessly by quoting books to each other.
-Thus Beatty reveals that, despite his disillusionment, he was once an enthusiastic reader.
+Montag hides his books in the backyard before returning to the firehouse late at night.
+There, Montag hands Beatty a book to cover for the one he believes Beatty knows he stole the night before, which is tossed into the trash.
+Beatty reveals that, despite his disillusionment, he was once an enthusiastic reader.
 A fire alarm sounds and Beatty picks up the address from the dispatcher system.
-They drive recklessly in the fire truck to the destination: Montag's house.
+They drive in the fire truck to the unexpected destination: Montag's house.